airbytehq/airbyte/docs/operator-guides/configuring-airbyte-db.md

 DATABASE_DB=postgres
 ```

-Additionally, you are free to redefine the JDBC URL constructed in the environment variable `DATABASE_URL` if you need to provide extra arguments to the Jdbc driver (for example, to handle SSL):
+Additionally, you are free to redefine the JDBC URL constructed in the environment variable `DATABASE_URL` if you need to provide extra arguments to the JDBC driver (for example, to handle SSL):

 ```bash
 DATABASE_URL=jdbc:postgresql://${DATABASE_HOST}:${DATABASE_PORT}/${DATABASE_DB}?ssl=true&sslmode=require